MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 new-context
 -----------

-Creates a new `PangoContext` initialized to default values.
+Creates a new **Gnome::Pango::Context** initialized to default values.

-This function is not particularly useful as it should always be followed by a [method `$Pango`.Context.set_font_map] call, and the function [method `$Pango`.FontMap.create_context] does these two steps together and hence users are recommended to use that.
+This function is not particularly useful as it should always be followed by a `.set-font-map()` call, and the function `.create-context() defined in FontMap` does these two steps together and hence users are recommended to use that.

-If you are using Pango as part of a higher-level system, that system may have it's own way of create a `PangoContext`.
+If you are using Pango as part of a higher-level system, that system may have it's own way of create a **Gnome::Pango::Context**.
 For instance, the GTK toolkit has, among others, `gtk_widget_get_pango_context()`.
 Use those instead.

     method new-context ( --> Gnome::Pango::Context )